Rhine–Main–Danube Canal: Construction

 The first concrete plans for the new waterway emerged in 1938, for the so-called Mindorfer Linie south of Nuremberg.
 As early as 1939 the first preparatory work began at Thalmässing in Landkreis Roth.
 However, after the war this route was dropped.
 By 1962, the Main's channel had been expanded as far upstream as Bamberg.
 In 1966, the Duisburger Vertrag, an agreement between Bavaria and the Federal Republic of Germany, was reached for financing the completion of the project.
 The contract was signed on 16 September of that year in Duisburg by Federal Transport Minister Hans-Christoph Seebohm, Federal Finance Minister Rolf Dahlgrün, Bavarian Prime Minister Alfons Goppel and the Bavarian Finance Minister Konrad Pöhner.

 The last section to be built, between Nuremberg and Kelheim, became politically controversial in the 1970s and 1980s, mainly because of the 34 km long section through the Altmühl valley.
 On 25 September 1992, the canal was completed.
 The equivalent of some 2.3 billion euros were invested in the construction from 1960 to 1992.
 Almost 20 percent of that went for environmental protection projects.

 Route

 From Bamberg to Fürth the canal follows the valley of the Regnitz, a tributary of the Main.
 From Fürth to beyond Roth it follows the valley of the Rednitz, a tributary of the Regnitz.
 It crosses the Franconian Jura mountains and joins the river Altmühl near Dietfurt.
 From Dietfurt to Kelheim on the Danube the canal follows the Altmühl valley.

 The remnants of the Ludwig Canal

-Today, there still exists between Nuremberg and Berching some 60 km of the Ludwig Canal in good condition.
+Today, some 60 kilometers of the Ludwig Canal still exists in good condition between Nuremberg and Berching.
 Some of the locks still function, and part of the towpath has been converted to a cycle track.
 The old canal comes close to the new canal at Pollanten, and from there the two canals flow downstream in parallel, eventually meeting 5km south of Berching.